nlin0907/communitycompass-client/README.md

 1. Understand the API: Refer to the API Documentation in the Community Compass service README for details about available endpoints, authentication methods, and payload structures.
 2. Authentication: Implement the required OAuth2 or token-based authentication to securely access the service.
 3. UI Framework: Use any framework of your choice (React.js, Angular, etc.) and ensure your client adheres to the API request/response contract.
+Configure the base URL to point to the backend API.
 4. Testing: Validate API requests using tools like Postman before integrating them into your client app.